Mmcastaman/Mmcastaman/README.md

 **About who i am**

-- I'm a 21 years (m), brazilian and studant of electrical engineering;
+- I'm a 21 years (m), brazilian and student of electrical engineering;

 - I like videogames and have some hobbies like talk about books and historys facts;